Please take a look at the FAQs below before contacting us.

 I’m a brand and want to work with you.
 Can we make that happen?

 Let me know what you’re thinking.
 Email hola(at)onepartplant.com and tell us what you’ve got in mind.
 Excited to hear about it!
-Heads up: I do not do product reviews and do not publish other writer’s work on my site.
+Heads up: We do not do product reviews and do not publish other writer’s work on our site.

 I want you to speak at my next event.
 Can we make that happen?

 Let’s talk!
-I’ve spoken at SWSW, Apple, Chicago Ideas Week, and Taste Talks and would love to learn about your event.
-Email my agent, Sarah Passick, sarah(at)sll.com and please give her the details.
+I’ve spoken at SWSW, Apple, Good Fest, Chicago Lit Fest, and Taste Talks and would love to learn about your event.
+Email my agent, Sarah Passick, firstname.lastname@example.org, and please give her the details.

 I need some medical advice.
 Can you help?